Cooperative Relaying in Wireless Networks under Spatially and Temporally Correlated Interference: Multiple Transmission Attempts

-In~\eqref{eqn:succ_arq}, $(a)$ follows from conditioning on a particular realization of the PPP; $(b)$ follows from noting that once the positions of interferers are fixed, the success events at different time slots are independent, since the fading powers and the Aloha process at different times are independent; in $(c)$ we remove the index $t$ from the success events, since the success probability $\evT{t}$ does not depend on the time slot; finally, $(d)$ is obtained by applying the binomial power expansion.
-The quantity $\left( \prob \left[\evT{} | \ppp \right] \right)^{t+1}$ in~\eqref{eqn:succ_arq} is obtained as follows
+Equation $(a)$ follows from conditioning on a particular realization of the PPP; $(b)$ follows from noting that once the interferer locations are fixed, the events that different attempts are successful are independent, since the fading powers and the behavior of interferers at different times are independent; in $(c)$ we remove the index $\tau$ from the success events, since the probability of the event $\evT{\tau}$ does not depend on the time slot $\tau$; finally, $(d)$ is obtained by applying the binomial power expansion.